A cross between oatmeal cookies and fudge squares, chocolate revel bars are the perfect, practical dessert for a crowd.

-- Remove the smooth chocolate mixture from the heat and stir in the walnuts and vanilla.
+- Turn off the heat, stir in walnuts and vanilla.

-- Pour the chocolate mixture across the surface of the oatmeal layer, using a spatula to gently push it outwards and into all the corners right to the edge of the sheet pan.
+- Pour chocolate mixture across the surface of the oatmeal layer in the pan, using a spatula to gently push it into all the corners right to the edge of the sheet pan.

-- Use your hands to tear, crumble, and pinch the remaining 1/3 of the oatmeal dough, dropping it in chunks across the chocolate fudge.
-Try to get some variety in size between your oatmeal chunks.
+- Use your hands to tear, crumble, and pinch the remaining oatmeal dough, dropping it in chunks across the chocolate fudge.
+Try to get some variety in size between chunks.

 - Bake in 350°F oven for 25-30 minutes until lightly golden brown on top.
 The chocolate fudge will likely still look a little molten.